 Ordinary resolution: A resolution that must be adopted by a majority of the votes cast by the shareholders entitled to vote during a meeting held for this purpose or a resolution that all of these shareholders must sign.

-Prescribed period: The period, determined by regulation, during which an enterprise must file its annual declaration.
+Prescribed period: The period, determined by regulation, during which an enterprise must file its annual updating declaration.

-Québec enterprise number (NEQ): The number assigned to an enterprise when it is registered in the enterprise register.
+Québec enterprise number (NEQ): The 10-digit number assigned to each enterprise when it is registered in the enterprise register.
 The first two digits correspond to the legal form of the enterprise (11, 22 or 33).